bottlepy/bottle/apidoc/contact.rst

 .. image:: _static/myface_small.png
    :alt: Photo
-   :align: left
+   :class: floatright

-Hi, I'm *Marcel Hellkamp* (aka *defnull*), author of Bottle and the guy behind this blog and website.
-I'm 25 years old and studying computer science at the Georg-August-University in Göttingen, Germany.
+Hi, I'm *Marcel Hellkamp* (aka *defnull*), author of Bottle and the guy behind this website.
+I'm 26 years old and studying computer science at the Georg-August-University in Göttingen, Germany.
 Python is my favorite language, but I also code in ruby and JavaScript a lot.
 Watch me on `twitter <http://twitter.com/bottlepy>`_ or visit my profile at `GitHub <http://github.com/defnull>`_ to get in contact.
 A `mailinglist <http://groups.google.de/group/bottlepy>`_ is open for Bottle related questions, too.

 .. rubric:: About Bottle